 2023 call for proposals: Seed Grants for junior researchers

-The 2023 call is thematically open and intended for junior researchers in biomedical ethics.
+The 2023 call was thematically open and intended for junior researchers in biomedical ethics.
 KZS Seed Grants allow grantees to explore an innovative research idea, to realize a small, independent pilot project and/or to prepare their own project proposal to be submitted to a larger funding agency.
-The objective of the call is to support junior researchers in obtaining independent research experience, thus facilitating the next step of their academic career.
+The objective of KZS Seed Grants is to support junior researchers in obtaining independent research experience, thus facilitating the next step of their academic career.

-Non-tenured doctoral and postdoctoral researchers aiming at an academic career in biomedical ethics, in particular in clinical and public health ethics, can apply for a KZS Seed Grant.
-Candidates must be active at a research institution in Switzerland by the time of the submission deadline and for the intended duration of the grant.
-Applications must have a clear ethical focus: The ethical dimension of the project and its relevance for medical practice must be explicitly described in the application.
+Non-tenured doctoral and postdoctoral researchers aiming at an academic career in biomedical ethics could apply for a KZS Seed Grant.
+Candidates had to be active at a research institution in Switzerland by the time of the submission deadline and for the intended duration of the grant.
+Applications had to have a clear ethical focus: The ethical dimension of the project and its relevance for medical practice had to be explicitly described in the application.

 Funding and framework

-For the 2023 KZS call, a total of CHF 250'000 is available.
-Per Seed Grant, up to CHF 80’000 can be awarded for a maximum period of 18 months.
-Applicants cannot apply for more than one grant at a time.
+For the 2023 KZS call, a total of CHF 250'000 was available.
+Per Seed Grant, up to CHF 80’000 could be awarded for a maximum period of 18 months.
+Applicants could not apply for more than one grant at a time.

 Use of the grant

 The grant money can be used to finance the costs of a small, independent pilot project or to generate preliminary data for a research proposal to be submitted to a larger funding agency.
 It can also cover a portion of the applicant’s salary during the grant period.

 Projects must be in the planning stage; funding is not provided for ongoing projects.